As seen on

 Average Professional Indemnity Insurance Cost UK

-Professions like architects can pay a lot more than, because a mistake can have significant financial repercussions.
+Professions like architects can pay a lot more because a mistake can have significant financial repercussions.
 For example, an architect's mistake could mean that a building has to be partially demolished and then rebuilt—at great expense.
-And if your activities are deemed "riskier" (say you are a management consultant involved in accountancy or tax advice, investments or financial services, M&A, insolvencies, liquidations, receiverships or turnaround management) then you'll not only pay a higher premium, but you'll have a harder time finding cover.
+And if your activities are deemed "riskier" (say you are a management consultant involved in accountancy or tax advice, investments or financial services, M&A, insolvencies, liquidations, receiverships or turnaround management) then you'll not only pay a higher premium, but you could have a harder time finding cover.

 All that said, let's get an idea of starting costs for PII.
 Below we have some sample quotes for a test business to show how prices vary across industries.
 These are sample quotes only; you may need to pay less, or a lot more.